borisnezlobin/the-highlighter/README.md

 I also take feature requests — just open an issue and I'll get back to you!

 ## License
 This project is licensed under the MIT License because open source is so cool.
 See the LICENSE file for more details.
-Kidding.
-There isn't a LICENSE file.